ryanzillini/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+closure is used with the function personalDice and then again with function.
+Any time there is a function there is closure
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+what will change is the number he rolls which will be between 1 and 6.  his name will always be the same
 c.
 What is the lexical scope of `newRoll`?
+the math equation for determining the number being rolled

 ### Task 3 - Stretch Goals